-- ✓ Provide a quality, student-centered education to more than 3,14,000 students of the UT by December 2034. - ✓ Improve ways to measure and compare student satisfaction of the Institution and use this information to create a new set of best practices by December 2027. - ✓ Introduce the use of specialized student ID cards for a variety of services and security for all students by December 2025. - ✓ Increase student retention at the campus to 80% by December 2027
+- Provide a quality, student-centered education to more than 2, 50,000 students of the State by December 2022. - Improve ways to measure and compare student satisfaction of the Institution and use this information to create a new set of best practices by December 2022. - Introduce the use of specialized student ID cards for a variety of services and security for all students by December 2020. - Create and effectively implement a "First-Year Programme" for all students on the University campuses by December 2020. - Increase student retention at the campus to 80% by December 2020.

-Strategic Initiative 2

-The academic programmes and services offered by the university will be Student-Centered
+Strategic Initiati ve #2 The academic pro ogrammes and services offered by the university will be Student-Centered Strategy Intended Outcomes/Objectives Measures to be used/ Criteria for Success